joyliu-maintainx/product-digest/STYLE_GUIDE.md

 ### Source priority
 1. Official release notes / changelog pages (most reliable)
 2. Company blog posts announcing features
-3. Tech press (TechCrunch, The Verge, VentureBeat) for funding news
+3. Tech press (TechCrunch, The Verge, VentureBeat, SAP Insider) for funding news or major launches
 4. LinkedIn / Twitter announcements as secondary confirmation

-### What qualifies for inclusion
+### What qualifies for a dedicated card
 - New features that have **shipped** (not announced, not "coming soon")
 - Funding rounds ≥ $50M if strategically relevant to MaintainX's space
 - Model releases (foundation models) if they affect tooling or the competitive landscape
 - Partner integrations that meaningfully expand a competitor's reach

+### What goes in the "Also Shipped" overflow card
+Every watchlist company that released something during the issue window — even if minor or less directly relevant to MaintainX — gets a bullet in the "Also Shipped" card rather than being silently omitted.
+See Section 10.

-### What to skip
+### What to skip entirely
-- Bug fixes and minor patches
+- Bug fixes and minor patches with no user-facing change
 - UI refreshes with no functional change
-- News without a clear "so what for MaintainX" angle

 ---